 The only difference is that the Medela Swing’s breast shield is a standard size of 24 mm, and the AVENT’s breast shield is one size fits all.
 Now Medela offers several different PersonalFit sizes of breast shields, while AVENT only provides one.

-As far as functional differences go, the Medela Swing offers 2 phase expression technology.
+The Medela Swing offers 2 phase expression technology as far as functional differences go.
 This means that when you first begin pumping, the Medela Swing uses a stimulation mode, which is a quick sucking rhythm, to stimulate the breast and milk flow.
-Once this phase is completed, it will then automatically switch to the expression mode which is a deeper, longer sucking motion, designed to express milk more efficiently.
+Once this phase is completed, it will automatically switch to the expression mode, a deeper, longer sucking motion designed to express milk more efficiently.
 Both of these expression phases mimic your baby’s natural sucking rhythms.
-The Medela Swing also offers a one-touch let down button, which basically means that if you feel a let-down before the 2 minute stimulation phase is complete, you can manually switch to the expression mode.
+The Medela Swing also offers a one-touch letdown button, which means that if you feel a letdown before the 2-minute stimulation phase is complete, you can manually switch to the expression mode.